Justin Bieber Got Rejected After DM’ing a Gym

 Sliding into someone’s DMs never works, and sliding into someone’s employer’s DMs especially never works.
 Yes, even if you’re Justin Bieber.

-The singer, who recently cancelled his tour to explore his spirituality, messaged a gym on Instagram asking who “that girl” in their most recent picture was.
+The singer, who recently canceled his tour to explore his spirituality, messaged a gym on Instagram asking who “that girl” in their most recent picture was.
 The gym, which is in Georgia, did not respond.
-However, the woman in picture did share the exchange on Twitter.
+However, the woman in the picture did share the exchange on Twitter.

 To add insult to injury, 23-year-old Jessi Grober followed up with pictures of her boyfriend.
 She tweeted, “I’ve got everything I need right here.”

-It’s all very embarrassing for Bieber, but it begs the question, “How did he possibly find this picture?”
-The Savannah gym only had 1000 followers when they posted the boomerang of Grober, according to Maxim.
-They also not posted anything since Thanksgiving and their previous posts had been of kettlebells and exercise classes.
+It’s all very embarrassing for Bieber, but it raises the question, “How did he possibly find this picture?”
+The Savannah gym only had 1,000 followers when they posted the boomerang of Grober, according to Maxim.
+They also have not posted anything since Thanksgiving, and their previous posts had been of kettlebells and exercise classes.

 Bieber, seriously, how deep were you into your explore tab to find this?